 Both offer the same exporting features, but not all are the same.
 Adobe Scan exports in PDF format, while saving as an image option can be enabled in the preferences menu.
 One thing I don’t like about Adobe Scan is, all the files are stored on the cloud.
 There is no option to save the document on the phone.
 You also need to log in with Adobe ID before using the app.

 Depending on the document, Office Lens shows the export formats.
 For example, if you scan a business card, you will see options including save as image and save in OneNote (login may require), and scanning a document shows save as PDF as well.
 If you are logged in, then documents are kept in the cloud by default.
 You also get an option to save in Word and PowerPoint formats.
-Both offer to detect and save contact details automatically while scanning a business card.
+Both offer to detect and save contact details automatically when you scan a business card.
 Overall, Lens gets this round.

 - The app offers an option (clean up) to clean the documents.
 Helpful for edges.